Zhdanovich98/pub_devcesops/files/for_wiki.md

 #### 2. Create a virtual environment. ####

-For start you should choose directory with this and future Virtualenv folders.
+For start you should create directory with this and future Virtualenv folders.

  Create folder in your home directory: